 Saying No Will Help Us

 It’s also important to learn how to say “no.” We often overload ourselves with commitments because we feel like we have to do everything that’s asked of us.
 But this leads to us feeling overwhelmed and stressed out.
-I think this may seem like an easy task, but it’s actually quite difficult for a lot of people.
+I think this may seem like an easy task, but it’s quite difficult for many people.

 Try this: the next time someone asks you to do something, take a deep breath and count to three before you answer.
 This will give you a moment to think about whether or not you really have the time to focus on this new task.
 And if the answer is no, don’t hesitate to say so!

-It’s not a good idea to pile on more work if you’re already feeling exhausted.
+Pushing on more work is not a good idea if you’re already exhausted.
 So next time someone asks you to do something, think about your schedule and if you really have the time.
 If not, it’s perfectly fine to say no!

 Remember, you can’t pour from an empty cup.
 If you’re running on fumes, you won’t be able to give your best self to the world.
 So make sure to take care of yourself first and foremost.
 Your mind will thank you for it!